 It was first marketed as ‘Dolophine’ and was used as an analgesic (a painkiller) for the treatment of severe pain.
 It is still occasionally used for pain relief, although it is more widely used now as a substitute drug for people addicted to other opiates (primarily heroin).

-When methadone is prescribed to people addicted to other opiates (primarily heroin), the guidelines for the dosage are that enough should be given to prevent physical withdrawal symptoms – when you are prescribed methadone it is not supposed to give you a buzz, or get you high.
+When methadone is prescribed to people addicted to other opiates (primarily heroin), the guidelines for the dosage are that enough should be given to prevent physical withdrawal symptoms.
+Methadone is not supposed to give you a buzz or get you high.
 If you take methadone orally (mixture or linctus), it will take around thirty minutes before you feel the effects.

 If you are using injectable methadone (Physeptone) then the drug takes effect much more rapidly.